DJ9123/p2DomingoCookJoeyGloria/README.md

   - Air control
   - Sound control
 - Notification is displayed on screen when a problem occurs

 #### Cons:
 - MPH is not always displayed on main digital display
-  - The screen also displays several other screens
+  - The screen also displays several other menus and hides MPH
   - MPH should always be visible digitally
 - Center screen is small
   - Not good for displaying music album art